KeeganFerrett/Aliax/README.md

 a new shell session.

-The setup command can also be used if you have changed shells as it will not override any exisiting alias groups saved in the .aliases folder.
+The setup command can also be used if you have changed shells as it will not override any existing alias groups saved in the .aliases folder.

 ## Creating a new alias